trupti17/hello-world/README.md

 # hello-world

 Hi All!
-This is Trupti here.
-I am new here.
+My name is Trupti and I am new here.
+I am looking forward to collaborate and learn programming.